goatcorp/dalamud-docs/docs/plugin-development/reverse-engineering/index.md

 maintained a project known as [FFXIVClientStructs](https://github.com/aers/FFXIVClientStructs), which provides a general source of information on the game internals and provides set of C# bindings that effectively allow plugins to use the game as a library.
-However, this documentation is incomplete and plugin developers will inevitably need to reverse engineer the game itself to discover new things.
+Docs can be found [here](https://ffxiv.wildwolf.dev) however, this documentation is incomplete and plugin developers will inevitably need to reverse engineer the game itself to discover new things.
 Which leads us cleanly to...